dart-lang/site-www/src/_guides/language/language-tour.md

 {{site.alert.note}}
-  Before using `await for`, be sure that it makes the code clearer and that you really do want to wait for all of the stream's results.
+  Before using `await for`, be sure that it makes the code clearer and that you do want to wait for all of the stream's results.
 For example, you usually should **not** use `await for` for UI event listeners, because UI frameworks send endless streams of events.
 {{site.alert.end}}